TERMINOLOGYTHE LACK OF NAME AND CULTURAL RECOGNITION

 In English we use the terms "peripheral vision" and "peripheral hearing" to describe a secondary, subliminal way of sensing which is subordinate to a central focus point, for example when driving.
 Periphery means boundary or edge, it does not describe the whole picture.

-The word is totally inappropriate to describe how animals use this sense.
+The word 'peripheral' is totally inappropriate to describe how animals use this sense.

 Our culture is blind to it, and blind to that experience of life.

-Animal trainers and researchers are only interested in animals' abilities to focus and learn tricks, solve puzzles, develop memory, and abstract thought.
-We want to know if and how animals can learn human abilities – there must be more than a million studies on such subjects.
+It is ironic that animal trainers and researchers are only interested in animals' abilities to focus and learn tricks, solve puzzles, develop memory, and abstract thought.
+We want to know if and how animals can learn human abilities.

 And all the time, there was so much we could have been learning from them, and how they use their panorama senses.